Skip to main content

 The realm of social security contributions (SSC) in the Netherlands is extensive and multifaceted, encompassing a range of vital contributions crucial for both employees and employers.
 Among these are:

-Healthcare Insurance Act (ZVW)
+Healthcare Insurance Act (Zvw)

 Disability Fund (Aof)

-Income to Labor Capacity Act (WIA)
+Work and Income according to Work Capacity Act (WIA)

 General Unemployment Fund (Awf)

-Work Resumption Fund (WHK)
+Work Resumption Fund (Whk)

 Comprehensive Understanding